-the first three months of life and is self-limiting.
+Infantile and adult forms are distinguishable.
+The infantile form, commonly known as 'cradle cap', occurs in the first three months of life and is self-limiting.
 The adult form tends to begin in late adolescence and persist into adulthood, with peak prevalence in the third and fourth decades.

 Seborrhoeic dermatitis has an estimated prevalence of 3% in the general population.
-For reasons that are not completely understood, seborrhoeic dermatitis is more common in senting sign in patients with HIV infection.
+For reasons that are not completely understood, seborrhoeic dermatitis is more common in individuals with HIV infection and neurological disorders, notably Parkinson's disease.
+Indeed, severe or recalcitrant seborrhoeic dermatitis may be the presenting sign in patients with HIV infection.